 Residents in Oral Medicine will be assigned to various medical services in medical wards or outpatient clinics.
 Here, they will function as an integral part of the health care system, directly involved with patient care and performing clinical clerkships.
 The following represent the core clinical clerkships in the curriculum.
 These clerkships can be modified according to the interests and experience of the resident.

 The Commission on Dental Accreditation has accredited the postdoctoral program in advanced general dentistry in oral medicine.
 However, this education area is not one of the American Dental Association’s recognized dental specialty areas.
 Therefore, dentists graduating from this program cannot announce that they are specialists, as recognized by the American Dental Association.

 For more information regarding the discipline of oral medicine, visit The American Academy of Oral Medicine website.

-Associate Professor of Oral Medicine
+Clinical Professor of Oral Medicine

 Director, Postdoctoral Oral Medicine Program